islandwonderer/virtual_learning_environment/README.md

 ## Introduction
 This prototype project allows a teacher to deploy and manage a cloud of AWS virtual machines for use within a teaching environment.
-The instructor may add users in bulk or one at the time.
+The instructor may add users in bulk or one at a time.
 Adding a user to the software creates an AWS EC2 instance and notifies the student via email about their login information.